Frequently Asked Questions

 Clear filters

-1. Are you planning to set global fee variations that will be applied to all contracts when there is a change from the Regulator on what audit coverage is required?
+1. Are you able to apply global changes to fees for all contracts when there is a change from the Regulator on what audit coverage is required?

-In November 2020, PSAA consulted on changes to fee variations arrangements.
-This was to introduce a new approach where changes in audit requirements relate to the conduct of all or most audits and where a standard cost can reasonably be estimated across groupings of bodies.
+DLUHC previously consulted on fee variation arrangements for changes in audit requirements that relate to the conduct of all or most audits and where a standard cost can reasonably be estimated across groupings of bodies.
+Based on the positive response to that consultation, DLUHC enabled the changes by updating the Local Audit (Appointing Person) Regulations 2015.

-If auditors are required to do significantly less work because of regulatory change, then the scale fee would be reduced accordingly.
-Regulation 17(2) of the Local Audit (Appointing Person) Regulations 2015 enables us to vary fees up or down, where significantly more or less work is needed to complete a Code compliant audit.
+If auditors are required to do substantially less work because of regulatory change, then the scale fee would be reduced accordingly.
+Regulation 17(2) of the Local Audit (Appointing Person) Regulations 2015 enables us to vary fees up or down, where substantially more or less work is needed to complete a Code compliant audit.

 2. Auditors used to employ valuers.
 Has PSAA considered allowing councils to pay more for specific requirements (valuers) within the contract?

-We recognise that as part of the drive to improve audit quality the FRC is encouraging use of experts such as valuers, and audit firms can claim additional fees for appropriate use via the additional fees process.
+We recognise that as part of the drive to improve audit quality the FRC is encouraging use of experts such as valuers, and audit firms can claim additional fees for appropriate use via the fee variations process.

 3. Can an opted-in body opt out at a later date?